-Join Derrick Story for an in-depth discussion in this video Adjusting tones in specific areas, part of Enhancing Product Photography with Aperture.
+Join Derrick Story for an in-depth discussion in this video Adjusting tones in specific areas, part of Aperture: Enhancing Product Photography.

 Here's the challenge.
 You have an area in the image that you want to highlight but you didn't photograph it just right and so now you need to fix it in Post.
 Not an ideal situation by any means but it does happen.
 So, let's see how we can fix that.
 Now we're talking mainly about luminosity here, you know, brightness.
 So we're going to work with edit one of this shot.
 Let's open it up here.
 So here's our image and what I really wanted to talk about was the shutter button right here.